y33-j3T/WIA1002-Data-Structure/README.md

 - [License](#License)

 ## Introduction
 Data structure was one of the courses I took during my studies in [University of Malaya, Malaysia][1] under the [Faculty of Computer Science and Information Technology][2].
+It was conducted using Java.
 This repository consists of my solutions on the labaratories of the course as of June 2019.

 ## Laboratories
 - [L01](./L01)